Top 10 Sorceries in Magic: The Gathering

 Color: White, Blue, Black, Red, Green

-Summary: Banned in some formats for its fearsome effect, Coalition Victory simply grants an automatic victory if you control corresponding creatures and lands for each of the five colors.
+Summary: Banned in some formats (commander) for its fearsome effect, Coalition Victory simply grants an automatic victory if you control corresponding creatures and lands for each of the five colors.
 The nice thing is that cards with multiple colors meet the requirements for each color they possess, meaning you can win with only a handful of spells!

 Be sure to wield multi-typed lands and multi-colored creatures, and Victory easily provides, well, victory.